vpandichi/worldtour_proiect/README.md

 TO DO FOR TOMORROW 02/08: - finish recoding the login page - ok
                           - recode the registration page - ok
                           - fix loggedin page pug - ok

+TO DO FOR TOMORROW 03/-8: - create the possibility to email users - ok
+                          - create the possibility to activate accounts by email - ok